-Please insert your text here!For the bike riders over the world, Leh and Ladakh remains a challenging and memorable bike journey which should be undertaken at least once in their lifetime.
+Please insert your text here!For the bike riders over the world, Leh and Ladakh remains a challenging and memorable bike journey which should be undertaken at least once in their lifetime with your Travel Partners.
 However planning and preparing your bike for such an arduous and adventurous journey is always a big task in itself and if it is done correctly, it always goes a long way hassle free ride to Leh and Ladakh.

 Things to carry out during bike servicing for Leh-Ladakh